-- To provide staff with the framework to promote and safeguard the wellbeing of children and in doing so ensure they meet their statutory responsibilities. - To ensure consistent good practice across the school. - To demonstrate our commitment to protecting children. - To raise awareness of all staff of the need to safeguard all children and of their responsibilities in identifying and reporting possible cases of abuse. - To emphasise the need for good communication between all members of staff in matters relating to child protection. - To promote safe practice and encourage challenge for poor and unsafe practice.
-Page 3 of 41 Dean Valley Primary School September 2022

-- To promote effective working relationships with other agencies involved with safeguarding and promoting the welfare of children, especially with Children's social services and the Police. - To ensure that all members of the school community are aware of our procedures for ensuring staff suitability to work with children - To ensure that staff understand their responsibility to support pupils who have suffered abuse in accordance with their agreed plan e.g. Child in Need/ Child Protection Plan.
+- To provide staff with the framework to promote and safeguard the wellbeing of children and in doing so ensure they meet their statutory responsibilities. - To ensure consistent good practice across the school. - To demonstrate our commitment to protecting children. - To raise awareness of all staff of the need to safeguard all children and of their responsibilities in identifying and reporting possible cases of abuse. - To emphasise the need for good communication between all members of staff in matters relating to child protection. - To promote safe practice and encourage challenge for poor and unsafe practice. - To promote effective working relationships with other agencies involved with safeguarding and promoting the welfare of children, especially with Children's social services and the Police. - To ensure that all members of the school community are aware of our procedures for ensuring staff suitability to work with children - To ensure that staff understand their responsibility to support pupils who have suffered abuse in accordance with their agreed plan e.g. Child in Need/ Child Protection Plan.